Back to All Events

 The Alluvion Jazz Series presents saxophonist Branford Marsalis, one of the foremost jazz artists of our time and a pace-setting creative force in the music for more than four decades.

-Branford is taking to the Alluvion stage presenting: Belonging which is a project playing a full album interpretation of Keith Jarrett’s 1974 album of the same name.
-Belonging is Marsalis’ first new release since 2019 with his acclaimed longstanding quartet featuring pianist Joey Calderazzo, bassist Eric Revis, and drummer Justin Faulkner.
-They are set to release this album on Blue Note Records on March 28th, 2026.
-The Alluvion is honored to host this outstanding, high-caliber band just ten days before the album comes out.
+Branford is taking to the Alluvion stage, after the recent release of: Belonging a full album interpretation of Keith Jarrett’s 1974 album of the same name.
+Belonging was released on Blue Note Records on March 28th, 2025, with Branford’s acclaimed longstanding quartet featuring pianist Joey Calderazzo, bassist Eric Revis, and drummer Justin Faulkner.
+The Alluvion is honored to host this outstanding, high-caliber band in celebration of the record.

 Doors open at 6:30 - Music at 7 - $30 advance tickets - $35 at the door